 Spanish Literature Studies: text and context II 3305-BLH2-1U

-“Spanish Literature Studies II – Text and Context” provides an overview of the most important trends in Spanish literary prose texts (and their analysis) with a special focus on the last two decades of the 20th century and the 21st century.
+“Spanish Literature Studies II – Text and Context” provides an overview of the most important trends in Spanish literature (with a special focus on the prose) and an analysis of literary texts from the last two decades of the 20th century and the 21st century.

 Thematic scope of the course:

-1. Text in a context, context in a text.
-Selected categories of literary analysis.
+1. Text in context, context in text.
+Selected categories of literary analysis;

-3. Memory, postmemory and intrahistory: Rafael Chirbes “La buena letra”
+2. Memory, Postmemory, and Intrahistory: Rafael Chirbes' "La buena letra";

 Type of course